Q:

 A:

 Many issues can be dealt with over the phone or through video.
 If your problem is something that can be handled “over the wire,” a treatment can be sent to a pharmacy near you.
-If it seems that it is best for you to be evaluated personally, Dr. Lucas will advise you to go to the nearest ER or urgent care center.
+If it seems that it is best for you to be evaluated personally, Dr. Lucas will advise you to go to the nearest urgent care or emergency department.

 Q: